The tt* structure of the quantum cohomology of CP^1 from the viewpoint of differential geometry: Related results and generalizations

 The Gauss map of any associated maximal surface is the multi-valued holomorphic map $\tilde\phi/\phi$, and it is well known that the image of this map is the unit disk (actually a hemisphere of the Riemann sphere).
 Thus we obtain a $tt^\ast$ structure defined globally on the universal cover of $\C^\ast$.
 This is the well known variation of Hodge structure of an elliptic curve.

-\no{\em The quantum cohomology of projective spaces and weighted projective spaces}
+{\em The quantum cohomology of projective spaces and weighted projective spaces}

 According to Cecotti and Vafa, the quantum cohomology of any complex projective space $\C P^n$ is expected to behave in a similar way to the case $n=1$; it gives a solution of the radially symmetric affine Toda equations (a system of $n$ ordinary differential equations).
 Our method certainly applies to this case, and more generally to the orbifold quantum cohomology of any weighted complex projective space $P(w_0,\dots,w_n)$, and in every case it gives a local $tt^\ast$ structure near $z=0$.
-However, we do not know of any global result for $\C P^n$, except in the case $n=2$ where the o.d.e.\ reduces to the same \P equation as in the case $n=1$.
+However, we do not know\footnote{We have mentioned the recent results of \cite{GuLiXX} for the cases $\C P^3,\C P^4$ in an earlier footnote.
+As will be shown in a future publication, the methods of \cite{GuLiXX} can, in fact, be extended to verify the prediction of Cecotti and Vafa for any $\C P^n$.} of any global result for $\C P^n$, except in the case $n=2$ where the o.d.e.\ reduces to a \P equation as in the case $n=1$.
 The harmonic map given by $\C P^n$ or $P(w_0,\dots,w_n)$ can be described more appropriately as a primitive map into a $k$-symmetric space (for some $k$).
 It is well known (see, for example, chapter 21 of \cite{Gu97}) that such maps correspond to solutions of affine Toda equations.
 However, the particular solutions which arise here apparently have not been considered by differential geometers.

 {\em